Best 2-Stroke OilPro Honda HP2 2-Stroke Racing Oil

 2. Maxima Castor 927 2-Stroke Dirt Bike Oil

-- High quality additives to prevent build ups
+- High-quality additives to prevent build-ups

 - Very high vaporizing temperature

-- Maintains a cool running engine for maximum performance
+- Maintains a cool-running engine for maximum performance

-3. Bel-Ray SL2 Semi-Synthetic 2-Stroke Oil
+3. Bel-Ray SL2 Semi-Synthetic 2-Stroke Dirt Bike Oil

 - Can be used for both autolube and pre-mix applications

-- Reduces exhaust smoke
+- Reduces exhaust emissions

 - Supports mixing ratios up to 50:1

-4. Lucas Oil Semi-Synthetic 2-Cycle Oil
+4. Lucas Oil Semi-Synthetic 2-Cycle Dirt Bike Oil

-If you know of Bel-Ray then chances are that you have probably heard of Lucas Oil as well.
-Lucas oil is a company that was founded with the intention of only making the highest quality of oils.
+If you know of Bel-Ray, then chances are you have heard of Lucas Oil as well.
+Lucas Oil is a company founded with only the best quality oil products in mind.
 In other words, if it’s Lucas Oil, then it is going to perform.